 Day 7 : Saturday, 5th May 2018: Hike to Tiger’s Nest / Overnight at Paro

 After early breakfast will hike to Paro Taktsang which is one of the most popular monastery visited by the tourist.
 It was first built in 1692, around the Taktsang Senge Samdup, a cave where Guru Padmasambhava is said to have meditated for three months in the 8th century.
 It is believed that Guru Rinpoche (Guru Padmasambhava) flew to this location from Khenpajong, Tibet on the back of a tigress and subdued a demon.
 He then performed meditation in one of the caves here and emerged in eight incarnated forms (manifestations) and blessed the place.
 Subsequently, the place came to be known as the Tiger's Nest.
 Guru Padmasambhava is known for introducing Buddhism to Bhutan.
 Today, Paro Taktsang is the best known of the thirteen caves in which he meditated.

 Day 8 : Sunday, 6th May 2018: Paro to Phuentsholing

 After our breakfast, we will retrace our scenic drive back to Phuentsholing.
 Relax in the hotel and get prepared for your departure the next day.

-Time to fly back home from Bagdogra!
+Time to fly back home!
 Trip concludes with happy memories!